-- twelve votes in cases where this Treaty requires a previous proposal of the Commission; or - twelve votes including a favourable vote by at least four members in all other cases. - 3.
+- fifty-four votes in favour where this Treaty requires them to be adopted on a proposal from the Commission, - fifty-four votes in favour, cast by at least eight members, in other cases. - 3.
 Abstentions by members either present or represented shall not prevent the adoption of Council conclusions requiring unanimity.